codatio/codat-docs/docs/expenses/faq.md

 		`}
 	/>
 	<Question
-		question="Where can I find logo files for the accounting software supported by Sync for Expenses?" answer={`
+		question="Where can I find logo files for the accounting software supported by Expenses?" answer={`
 If you want to use the accounting software logos in your user interface, you can get these via our <a href="https://docs.codat.io/platform-api#/operations/get-integrations-branding">Get branding</a> endpoint.
 		`}
 	/>
 	<Question
-		question="Can I use the Sandbox account to test a sync when implementing Sync for Expenses?" answer={`
+		question="Can I use the Sandbox account to test a sync when implementing Expenses?" answer={`
-<p>Sync for Expenses does not support Sandbox as a destination platform to sync transactions because it has been designed specifically for reading, not writing, data.
+<p>Expenses does not support Sandbox as a destination platform to sync transactions because it has been designed specifically for reading, not writing, data.
 We recommend signing up for a free QuickBooks or Xero developer account to test syncs, which will give you sandbox access as well.</p>
 <p>For more information on how to set up your accounting software integration, take a look at the <a href="https://docs.codat.io/integrations/accounting/overview">integration-specific documentation</a>.</p>
 		`}
 	/>